Logikable/react-flow.js/flow.js/README.md

 The coding style of a React app is very different from that of a conventional web page.
 Instead of having scripts scattered amongst a large array of HTML elements, each component (usually) is in a separate file, each file is primarily Javascript and JSX, and components must be imported from other files to be used.
 Each component is a class that extends React.Component, and must have a `render()` function that tells React what to render in the space occupied by that component.

-A simple example of React code can be found in the [flow.js](https://github.com/Logikable/learning-react/blob/master/flow.js/src/app/flow.js) file in the source code.

 Each component may contain data, and that data is usually stored in one of two of React's special structures: either it is a **prop**, or it is a **state**.
 Props are data passed down from the parent component, and are static in the context of the child component.
 Props are set by the attributes of the child component when initialized by the parent.
 States are data that represent, well, the component's state.
 It is highly recommended that only data that would require a rerender be stored in a components state.
 All other data should be stored as an attribute of the component.

 To get/set a component's props, simply use the variable `this.props` in a method of the component.
-As mentioned in the [object matching](#object-matching)
+As mentioned in the [object matching](#object-matching) section, object matching is handy here as it is common that only a certain selection of props are necessary in each function.
+For example, if only the `x`, `y`, and `id` props are needed, then the following is sufficient:
 ```
+var { x, y, id } = this.props
 ```
 It is possible to assert that a proptype is of a valid type during runtime.
 React has a PropTypes module that has a number of objects that each correspond to a different Javascript type, allowing developers to require props of a certain name and type to be passed.
 It is even possible to dictate the shape of a dictionary prop.

 Suppose we have a `Parent` component and a `Child` component, and we want to pass the data `green: true`.
 To pass data from the parent to the child using props, we type `<Child green={True} />`.
 On the child component side, we can require that the `Child` component has a `green` attribute by writing
 ```